Graham Coxon: Instruments and equipment

 Coxon has primarily used Fender Telecasters throughout his career, particularly a '52 reissue and a customised 1968 model with a Gibson PAF humbucker in the neck position, the latter was reissued by Fender as the Graham Coxon signature model although with some minor changes.
 Since the Blur reunion in 2009 he almost exclusively used a vintage Telecaster Deluxe.
 During the Leisure era Coxon also used Gibson Les Pauls and a Fender Jaguar, whilst on some later songs, such as No Distance Left to Run and This Is a Low, Coxon uses a Gibson ES-335.
 He has occasionally used a heavily modified Fender Musicmaster which can be seen in the Coffee & TV and Beetlebum videos.
 Coxon plays all the instruments featured in his solo work, and has used a variety of guitars, notably Gibson SGs, and a Burns London Sonic.
 He has been recently seen playing a Telecaster Custom.

 Graham recently received a custom-made guitar from Gray Guitars; it is a Telecaster-type instrument and features a semi-acoustic body and P90 style pickups.

 Coxon's playing makes significant use of effects pedals such as distortion, delay (a significant example being "Essex Dogs") and flange (as heard in the pre-chorus of "Girls & Boys").
 He uses a custom made Mike Hill pedalboard which over the years has included: Akai Headrush E2, Boss BF-2 Flanger, Boss CS-3 Compressor/Sustainer, Boss DD-3 Digital Delay, Boss DM-2 Analogue Delay, Boss OD-3, Boss NS-2 Noise Suppressor, Boss PN-2 Tremolo/Pan, Boss RV-5 Digital Reverb, Boss TR-2 Tremolo, Boss TU-2 Tuner, Boss VB-2 Vibrato, DOD Punkifier, Electro-Harmonix HOG, Electro-Harmonix Holy Grail, Line 6 FM4 Filter Modeller, ProCo RAT, Shin-Ei FY-2 Companion Fuzz, T-Rex Mudhoney Distortion.

 For amplification, he uses two Marshall 1959 SLP heads going in to individual 1968 4x12 cabinets.

 A detailed gear diagram of Graham Coxon's 1993 Blur guitar rig is well-documented.

 Other artistic endeavours

 Coxon is a visual artist and designs all his album sleeves.
 He has also designed album sleeves for other artists.
-In July 2006, he wrote and had published a foreword for a new edition of Herman Hesse's Narcissus and Goldmund novel.
+In July 2006, he wrote and had published a foreword for a new edition of Hermann Hesse's Narcissus and Goldmund novel.
 His work also featured on the cover of English folk singer Kate Rusby's album The Girl Who Couldn't Fly.

 In October 2022 his memoir Verse, Chorus, Monster! was published by Faber and Faber.

+Personal life

+During a celebratory event for Blur's "Battle of Britpop" victory in 1995, Coxon considered committing suicide by jumping out of a sixth-storey window, but was talked out of it by Damon Albarn.

+Coxon became a teetotaller as a recovering alcoholic.
+Having previously been married, he is now in a relationship with his Waeve collaborator Rose Elinor Dougall, with whom he has a daughter.